Georg Klein (composer): Projects Addressing Borders and Social Themes

-In 2009, Klein created Sprich mit mir, a site-specific research and interactive installation in the red-light district of Braunschweig, and RamallahTours, a car and travel agency installation in Israel, the latter dealing with falseness in public space and the internet.
-In 2010, Klein presented a dual audio-visual installation on assassins: gunmen and martyrs ("Cuts and Creeds") in Berlin and Istanbul.
-He also explored borders, as seen in his exhibition "borderlines" (European Media Art Festival EMAF 2011) and his work tracing Godwin with an illegal immigrant from Nigeria appearing in the streets of different European cities.
-With his work GNADE / MERCY (Mannheim, 2012), installed in front of banks and job centers, the work UNzuRECHT / UNorJUSTICE (Switzerland, 2013), and toposonie:spree (Berlin, 2013), he addressed social themes.
+In 2009, Klein created Sprich mit mir, a site-specific research and interactive installation in the red-light district of Braunschweig, and RamallahTours, a car and travel agency installation in Israel, the latter examining legitimacy in public space and the internet.
+In 2010, Klein presented a dual audio-visual installation on assassins in Berlin and Istanbul titled cuts and creeds.
+He also explored borders, as seen in his exhibition borderlines and his ongoing work tracing Godwin with an illegal immigrant from Nigeria appearing in the streets of different European cities.
+With his works GNADE / MERCY (Mannheim, 2012), installed in front of banks and job centers, UNzuRECHT / UNorJUSTICE (Switzerland, 2013), and toposonie: spree (Berlin, 2013), he addressed social themes.

-In 2015, he received a prize at the Dialogue Award of the Federal Ministry of Foreign Affairs, Germany, for his project European Border Watch Organisation at the European Media Art Festival in Osnabrueck.
+In 2015, he received a prize at the Dialogue Award of the Federal Ministry of Foreign Affairs, Germany, for his project European Border Watch Organisation at the European Media Art Festival in Osnabrück.
 According to the jury (Abina Manning, Olaf Stüber, Peter Zorn): "The European Border Watch encourages us to police the borders ourselves from the comfort of our homes.
 This project forces us to strengthen our own arguments and be continually vigilant against the slippery slide of fanatical ideas."
-Borders and migration are topics in subsequent works like Deep Difference Unit (Daegu, South Korea 2016), Grün Hören / Listening Green (Berlin, 2017) and The Sound before Silence - Souvenirs from North Korea (Berlin, 2018).
+'Borders and Migration' are also the main topic in following works like Deep Difference Unit (Daegu, South Korea 2016), Grün Hören / Listening Green (Berlin, 2017) and The Sound before Silence - Souvenirs from North Korea (Berlin, 2018).
 In 2020, he received the Audio Walk Award for his soundwalk toposonie::engelbecken, which connects historical radio testimonies with the present.
 His audiovisual installation Dark Matter (2021) traces the development of hate speech in radical right-wing music and propaganda and ends with the attack in Halle (Saale) in the 2019 Halle synagogue shooting.

 Curatorial Work and Lectures

-Klein has organized and curated events and exhibitions, and chaired the Berlin Society of New Music (BGNM) (2001-2005).
+Klein has organized and curated various events and exhibitions, as well as chaired the Berlin Society of New Music (BGNM) (2001–2005).
 He co-founded the Errant Bodies group Berlin (since 2013, now: Errant Sound), curated at the MuseumsQuartier Vienna ("Post Colonial Flagship Store" PCFS, 2014) and the DYSTOPIE - sound art festival, 2018, funded by Senate of Berlin, and 2020, financed by Kulturstiftung des Bundes.
-Since 1998, he has lectured in Germany and internationally, and has published essays on sound and media art as well as on art in public space.
+Since 1998, he has lectured both in Germany and internationally, and has published essays on sound and media art as well as on art in public space.
 He has conducted workshops at institutions including the Berlin University of the Arts (UdK / Sound Studies), Istanbul Bilgi University, and, in 2015, the Karlsruhe University of Arts and Design (HfG Karlsruhe).
-Since 2013, he has held a lectureship in General Studies at the Berlin University of the Arts and serves as Professor of Sound Art and Director of the Master's Program in Sound Studies and Sonic Arts.
+Since 2013, he has held a lectureship in General Studies at the Berlin University of the Arts and currently serves as Professor of Sound Art and Director of the Master’s Program in Sound Studies and Sonic Arts.